thottiamrp/modernweb-2019dec9/Labs/Ch04-CSS/4fonts/README.md

 * Add CSS to style fonts

-1. If you were unable to complete the exercise, you can copy the solution as your starting point.
+1. If you were unable to complete the exercise, you can copy the solution from the last exercise as your starting point.

 1. Continue working in your Lorem Ipsum project.